 Being a small town, Ashcamp does not have a public transit system used by locals to get to and from work.

-The population of Ashcamp has a very low overall level of education: only 9.85% of people over 25 hold a 4-year college degree or higher.
+The citizens of Ashcamp have a very low rate of college education: just 9.85% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Ashcamp home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashcamp residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ashcamp include Irish, English, Dutch, French, and Scots-Irish.